dropseed/plain/bolt/packages/README.md

 # Packages

+Create app-packages and install third-party packages from PyPI.

 Like Django, Bolt is heavily dependent on the concept of "packages".

 In your `settings.py`, you define which packages are enabled with the `INSTALLED_PACKAGES` setting.